simple-Ai-Automation-Agency/daidaset/README.md

 #### Introduction

-The `simple DAiDA` project is a robust and versatile Python toolkit designed to meticulously research, create, prepare, and analyze JSONL dataset files.
+The DAiDASET project is a robust and versatile Python toolkit designed to meticulously use Ai to research, create, prepare, and analyze JSONL dataset files.
 The `create-dataset.py`, `dataset-chooser.py`, and `dataset-evaluator.py`, enable users to homogenize datasets based on pre-specified domain and weights for each category, particularly focusing on assistant responses.
 This feature is especially beneficial for fine-tuning machine learning models (especially Google Gemini 2.0 Flash), ensuring the dataset aligns perfectly with your specific needs and biases are minimized.

 #### JSONL File Format